Before I start…a huge favor?

 Can I take pictures during a session?

-Although it should go without saying, please do not take photographs, iPhone or otherwise during the session.
+Although it should go without saying, please do not take photographs (iPhone or otherwise) during our session without permission.
 Not only could you inadvertently set off studio lights, but you could distract someone and ruin a shot that we are trying to create.
-Also, since I shoot tethered to a computer to allow my clients a live view of the session, images will pop up on the screen every few moments.
-These images are in fact, protected by copyright law.
-Unauthorized photos taken with any camera, yes even an iPhone, are in violation of copyright protection.
+Also, since I shoot tethered to a computer to allow my clients a live view, images will pop up on the screen every few moments.
+These images are in fact protected by copyright.
+Unauthorized photos taken with any camera, even an iPhone, are in violation of copyright protection.
 That is a long way of saying, please ask before using an iPhone in the studio.

 How many photos will we get to see?

 Although each portrait session is different, I normally shoot 70-80 images per hour.
-I then select the best 30-40 for you to choose from to create your package.
-Generally, I’ll have more images available for larger groups and fewer for pet hamster sessions.
+I then select the best 30-40 for you to choose from.
+Generally, I’ll have more images to show with larger extended families, and fewer images following baby sloth pet sessions.